-strong predictors of female hiring.
+First Stage To establish a causal link between the appointment of female professors and departmental outcomes, I rely on the identification strategy outlined in section 4.
+I first demonstrate that retirement probabilities in eligible universities during the funding period are strong predictors of female hiring.
 Table 5 presents static estimates of Equation (IV1).
-The most rigorous specification, shown in Column (4), indicates that, among departments in eligible universities, a 10 percentage-point increase in the probability of experiencing any retirement in the funding period is associated with a 4.7 percentage-point higher likelihood of appointing a woman as a full professor.
-This comparison is relative to departments with similar retirement probabilities in ineligible universities and to the pre-funding period.
+The most rigorous specification, shown in Column (4), indicates that, among departments at eligible universities, a 10 percentage-point increase in the probability of experiencing any retirement21 in the funding period is associated with a 4.7 percentage-point higher likelihood of appointing a woman as a full professor compared to departments at ineligible universities, beyond their pre-existing hiring differences.
 This estimate is highly significant, with an F-statistic exceeding 24.
 In contrast, estimates for retirement probabilities in ineligible universities, as well as in eligible universities during the post-funding period, are close to zero, suggesting that hiring patterns remain unchanged relative to the pre-funding period.